Nicolasbcrrl/h3_Attaaack/README.md

 - At the time of writing, the author says that there are 183 techniques and more or less 372 sub-techniques.

-### Procedure

-- The procedure is defined by the way the attacker implements the different techniques and sub-techniques to carry out his attack against the victim.
-- A procedure can be concerned one or more techniques and sub-techniques.

 ### The ATT&CK Matrix

 - The ATT&CK is a Matrix that allows to have an overview of the different tactics and techniques that concern them.